Carrick113/cnn/README.md

 Organization of data into train, test, and validation sets with categories for Pneumonia and Normal images.

 ### 3. Models Employed
-Details on the conventional CNN model built for direct image learning. <br>
-Overview of the pretrained VGG16 model and its fine-tuning for enhanced feature extraction.
+Conventional CNN model and pretrained VGG16 model.
+Deep learning framework used: TensorFlow.

 ### 4. Model Structures and Functionalities
 #### Conventional CNN Model: